Groestlcoin/electrum-personal-server/README.md

 ##### Lightning Network

-Right now Electrum Personal Server does not support Lightning Network which Electrum wallet 4.0 and above implements.
+Right now Electrum Personal Server does not support Lightning Network which Electrum-grs wallet 4.0 and above implements.

 #### How is this different from other Electrum servers ?

 They are different approaches with different tradeoffs.
-Electrum Personal Server is compatible with pruning, blocksonly and txindex=0, uses less CPU and RAM, is suitable for being used intermittently rather than needing to be always-on, and doesn't require an index of every bitcoin address ever used.
+Electrum Personal Server is compatible with pruning, blocksonly and txindex=0, uses less CPU and RAM, is suitable for being used intermittently rather than needing to be always-on, and doesn't require an index of every groestlcoin address ever used.
 The tradeoff is when recovering an old wallet, you must to import your wallet first and you may need to rescan, so it loses the "instant on" feature of Electrum wallet.
 Other Electrum server implementations will be able to sync your wallet